nunet/device-management-service/dms/orchestrator/README.md

 ```

-- `proposed` `BidRequest`: A bid request is a message sent by a node to the network to request for bids.
+- `proposed` `dms.orchestrator.BidRequest`: A bid request is a message sent by a node to the network to request for bids.

 ```
 type BidRequest struct {

     // id is unique identifier for this bid request
-	ID models.ID
+	ID types.ID

 	// request for bids are done with Pods, as pods combine capacities, required from a single machine Pod dms.jobs.Pod

 	// a requestor could be dms or an allocation; both types are accepted;
-	Requestor models.ID
+	Requestor types.ID

 	ResourceRequirements dms.resource.ResourceRequirements